IOxCyber/Cloud-Certs/Azure AZ-500/New Syllabus/ManageIdentityAndAccess001/04-Manage application access in Microsoft Entra ID.md

 ## Access scenarios
-- Delegated access requires delegated permissions.
+- `Delegated access (access on behalf of a user)`: Delegated access requires delegated permissions.
 Both the client and the user must be authorized separately to make the request.
+- Scopes are permissions for a given resource that represent what a client application can access on behalf of the user.

-- App-only access (Access without a user): Application access is used in scenarios such as automation, and back up.
+- `Appliction only access (Access without a user)`: Application access is used in scenarios such as automation, and back up.
 This scenario includes apps that run as background services or daemons.
+- Resource owners can `preauthorize client apps in the Azure portal or by using PowerShell and APIs, like Microsoft Graph.`
+- `Application permissions, sometimes called app roles` are used in the app-only access scenario, without a signed-in user present.

 Types of permissions:
 - ![image](https://github.com/IOxCyber/Azure-Certs/assets/40174034/65c70f77-d24b-465a-b6fd-0c58fbba8517)

-- Application permissions, sometimes called app roles are used in the app-only access scenario, without a signed-in user present.

 ## Consent:
--  Consent is a process where users or admins authorize an application to access a protected resource.
+-  Consent is `a process where users or admins authorize an application to access a protected resource.`
 -  User consent happens when a user attempts to sign into an application.
 The user provides their sign-in credentials.
 -  epending on the permissions they require, some applications might require an administrator to be the one who grants consent.
--  Preauthorization allows a resource application owner to grant permissions without requiring users to see a consent prompt for the same set of permissions that have been preauthorized.
+-  Preauthorization allows a resource application owner to grant permissions without requiring users to see a consent prompt for the same set of permissions that have been reauthorized.

+## Configure how users consent to applications:
+- 3 ways: 1.
+MS Entra admin center, 2.
+MS Graph Powershell, 3.
+MS Graph API
+- You need `A user account with A Global Administrator role.`

 ## Application registration: